Well-posed geometric boundary data in General Relativity, III: Conformal-mean curvature boundary data: Background Material.

 We summarize the analysis above in the following Lemma. \begin{lemma} The 0 and 1 jets of $g_{\a\b}$ are all determined by the initial, boundary and corner data of $g$ in $\cT$ except for the components $\p_t g_{01}, \p_1 g_{0\alpha}$ on $\Si$. \end{lemma}

 The same result holds for infinitesimal deformations $h$ of $g$.
 Lemma \ref{corner} does not depend on any choice of gauge or adapted local coordinates for $g$.
-Geometrically, the terms $\p_1 g_{0i}$, $i = 0,2, \dots, n$ correspond to the component $A(T^{\cC}, \cdot)$ of the $2^{\rm nd}$ fundamental form $A = A_{\cC}$ of $\cC$ in $(M, g)$.
+Geometrically, the terms $\p_1 g_{0i}$, $i = 0,2, \dots, n$ correspond to the component $A(T, \cdot)$ of the $2^{\rm nd}$ fundamental form $A = A_{\cC}$ of $\cC$ in $(M, g)$.
 The remaining two terms $\p_t g_{01}$ and $\p_1 g_{01}$ correspond to the time and radial variation of the corner angle (in adapted coordinates).
-We note that some of these remaining terms are determined on $\Si$ by a choice of normal vector $\nu_S$ and gauge $V$; cf.~Lemma \ref{hS} and also the end of the proof of Lemma \ref{hnu}.
+We note that some of these remaining terms are determined on $\Si$ by a choice of normal vector $\nu_S$ and gauge $V$; cf.~Lemma \ref{hS}.

-The second and higher order compatibility conditions at the corner involve coupling of the bulk term $Q = \Ric_g$ of the target space with initial and boundary data and are derived by the same process as above.
-For the linear theory discussed here, it will not be necessary to specify these higher order conditions along $\Si$ explicitly.
-We refer then to Part II, \cite{II}, for the detailed form of the higher order compatibility conditions, where they are needed for the nonlinear theory.
-(These are done in \cite{II} for Dirichlet boundary conditions, but there are only minor differences with the $\bB_c$ boundary conditions).